misiektoja/steam_monitor/docs/setup-and-first-run.md

 It asks for the profile to monitor, how often to check, your Steam Web API key and whether you want email or webhook alerts. **Nothing is written until you choose Save**: the answers are held until the end, where a summary shows exactly what is about to be written and lets you go back and change **one section without losing the other answers**.

 Answers are accepted in the formats people actually paste.
-The profile takes a **Steam64 ID, a Steam3 identifier, a vanity name, or a full profile URL**, and is normalized to one canonical Steam64 ID.
+The profile takes a **Steam64 ID, a Steam3 identifier, a vanity name or a full profile URL**, and is normalized to one canonical Steam64 ID.
+During fresh setup, a vanity name is resolved after the API key step.
 Intervals take **`30s`, `2m`, `1.5h`, `1h 30m`, `1d`** or a plain number of seconds, and the normalized value is echoed back.

 Secrets are typed at a hidden prompt and go to the dotenv file.
 Non-secret settings go to the config file.
 Existing files are backed up before being replaced.
 When it finishes, setup offers to run [`--doctor`](troubleshooting.md#doctor-preflight) and prints the exact commands to start monitoring.